Stepsize/tutorials/apis_sdks/communications/wechat_objc.md

 # Overview

-[WeChat](http://wechat.com/) is a messaging & calling app with over 300 million users.
+[WeChat](http://wechat.com/) is a messaging & calling app with over 300 million users – it's particularly popular in China.
 Their [API](http://dev.wechat.com/wechatapi) allows you to integrate sharing via WeChat message and [WeChat Moments](http://www.wechat.com/en/features.html#moments) into your app so your users can easily share the content (whether it's text, images, videos, links, music) with others via WeChat.

+This tutorial provides an overview of the API and code snippets for Objective-C.

 # Setup